BLCM/DataDumper/README.md

 though the data that I'm providing for OE is now constructed using the manual dumps.

+### One more note about missing objects

+There's one further object which seems to get missed regardless of which method you use:

+- `GD_Lilac_Skills_Hellborn.Skills.Projectile_FireBall:BehaviorProviderDefinition_0.Behavior_AttemptStatusEffect_1`

+That object *will* be dumped if we use a different method of changing levels while doing our dumps, but *that* new method causes us to miss a bunch of other objects.  :NotLikeThis:

+So, once you're done with these dumps, hop into a Krieg savegame and dump that object.
+Note that you should do so with a freshly-started BL2 -- the map-change method we use currently will cause that object to not exist if you try to dump it in the same session.

 ### Original, Fully-Automated Dumps

 0. Install the `DataDumper` mod into PythonSDK's `Mods` dir, copy the